wajdiail/Traffic-Sign-Classifier/untitled.md

 ## Data Summary and Visualization:

-I used the pandas library to calculate summary statistics of the traffic signs data set:
+Pandas library is used to calculate summary statistics of the traffic signs data set:

 #### Data set:

+The set already given already included training, valid and test set.
+There was no need to segregate manually.

-No of classes: 43
+No of classes: 43 <br />
 No of images in the original training data set: 34799 <br />
 No of images in the original validation data set: 4410 <br />
 No of images in the original test data set: 12630 <br />

 #### Image:

-Image size: 32 X 32 <br />
+Image size: 32 X 32 X 3 <br />
-Dimension :3 <br />
-Space : RGG <br />
+Space : RGB <br />
 Datatype: unit8 (0 to 255) <br />

 ##### Number of images per class: